trevglenn/trevglenn/README.md

 - 👋 Hi, I’m @trevglenn
-- 👀 I’m interested in football, video games, and economics
+- 👀 I’m interested in data science and machine learning
-- 🌱 I’m currently learning AI with Python
+- 🌱 I’m currently learning deep learning with tensorflow
-- 💞️ I’m looking to collaborate on beginner AI projects using nltk and tensorflow
+- 💞️ I’m looking to collaborate on data science and machine learning projects
-- 📫 How to reach me ...
+- 📫 How to reach me: email me at trevjglenn2@gmail.com

 <!---
 trevglenn/trevglenn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.